-Easter weekend is the biggest hard-boiled egg eating time of the year, even in a year like this when the world is turned upside down, right?
-So for everyone who has hard-boiled eggs to use, it seems like Egg Salad in Pita with Green Olives and Dijon is the perfect egg salad recipe idea!
+Easter weekend is the biggest hard-boiled egg eating time of the year, and for everyone who has hard-boiled eggs and likes green olives, I think this Egg Salad Pita with Green Olives is the perfect egg salad recipe idea!
 And you might be having hard-boiled eggs around for Easter, so this seems like a good recipe to recommend for Friday Favorites this week!